tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/最佳实践/消息平台最佳实践/跨可用区部署_intl_en.md

 ## Directions

-### Selecting two AZs for an instance
+### Selecting multiple AZs for instance

-1. Log in to the [CKafka console](https://console.intl.cloud.tencent.com/ckafka).
+1. Log in to the [CKafka console](https://console.cloud.tencent.com/ckafka).
 2. Click **Instance List** on the left sidebar and click **Create** to enter the purchase page.
-3. On the purchase page, enter the purchase information.
+3. On the instance purchase page, set the configuration information for purchase based on your actual needs.
    - Billing Mode: Monthly subscription
    - Specs Type: Select the Standard or Pro edition based on your business needs.
    - Kafka Version: Select a Kafka version based on your business needs.
 For more information, see [Suggestions for CKafka Edition Selection](https://intl.cloud.tencent.com/document/product/597/40964).
    - Region: Select a region close to the resource for client deployment.
    - AZ: Select an AZ based on your actual needs.
      - Standard Edition: This edition does not support multi-AZ deployment.
-     - Pro Edition: If the current region supports multi-AZ deployment, you can select up to two AZs for deployment.
+     - Pro Edition: If the current region supports multi-AZ deployment, you can select up to three AZs for deployment.
 For more information on multi-AZ deployment, see [Multi-AZ Deployment](https://intl.cloud.tencent.com/document/product/597/40243).
-   - Product Specs: Select a model based on the peak bandwidth and disk capacity.
+   - Product Specification: Select a model based on the peak bandwidth and disk capacity.
    - Message Retention Period: Select a value between 24 and 2,160 hours.
      When the disk capacity is insufficient (that is, the disk utilization reaches 90%), old messages will be deleted in advance to ensure the service availability.
    - VPC: If you need to access other VPCs, you can modify the routing access rules as instructed in [Adding Routing Policy](https://intl.cloud.tencent.com/document/product/597/32555).
-   Tag: It is optional.
+   - Tag: It is optional.
 For more information, see [Tag Overview](https://intl.cloud.tencent.com/document/product/597/41600).
    - Instance Name: When purchasing multiple instances, you can use the features of automatically incrementing the instance suffix number and specifying a pattern string.
 For detailed directions, see [Naming with Consecutive Numeric Suffixes or Designated Pattern String](https://intl.cloud.tencent.com/document/product/597/41581).
 4. Click **Buy Now** to complete the instance creation process.